Nagorno-Karabakh: Azerbaijan says extra guarantees for enclave’s ethnic Armenians not possible | Law-Order

 The two sides have since been discussing a peace deal in which they would agree on borders, settle differences over the enclave, and unfreeze relations.
 In what looked like a breakthrough, Prime Minister Nikol Pashinyan was quoted last month as saying Armenia did recognise that Karabakh was part of Azerbaijan, but wanted Baku to provide the guarantees for its ethnic Armenian population.

-"We don't accept such a precondition ... for a number of reasons," he said.
+"We don't accept such a precondition or pretexts from the Republic of Armenia for a number of reasons," he said.
 "The most fundamental is the following: this is an internal, sovereign issue.
 The Azerbaijan constitution and a number of international conventions to which Azerbaijan is party provide all the necessary conditions in order to guarantee the rights of this population."

 He said ethnic Armenians could still use and be educated in their own language and preserve their culture if they integrated into Azeri society and state structures like other ethnic and religious minorities.
 'SOME PROGRESS'